Zenith-One/zenith-one.github.io/_posts/2019-02-06-introduction.md

   Perhaps this bandit leader was exiled from the nearby village and decided to squeeze the trade routes to get back at them.
   Or maybe they were jilted by the one whose love they desired, and are using banditry as a way to lash out.

-With oracle tables for all kinds of things, such as Theme and Action, as well as Settlement Trouble, Location Descriptor, Combat Action, and a host of others, you can see how this would be highly useful to a solo player.
+With oracle tables for all kinds of things, such as Theme and Action, as well as Settlement Trouble, Location Descriptor, Combat Action, and a host of others, it's easy to see how this would be highly useful to a solo player.

 ### Iron Vows

-Ironsworn's core mechanic, Vows, also work to ensure that there's always something to do.
+Ironsworn's Vows also work to ensure that there's always something to do.
 They're effectively quests with varying degrees of difficulty.
 As an Ironsworn, you swear vows on iron (literally, you hold something made of iron and speak your vow).
 Depending on what choices you make when creating your setting, this could be an invocation of mystical power that binds you to your word.